Live stream the Kentucky Derby online

 Sling TV: NBC live stream in select areas

-Sling TV is a very popular service, and I was happy with the channel reception when I was a former customer.
-You will need to sign up for Sling Blue, which gives you 40+ channels for $25 per month.
+Sling TV is a very popular service, and I was happy with the channel reception when I was a customer.

 But NBC is only available in 11 markets.

 You can look at themapwithin my Sling TV guide to see whether NBC is available in your market.